kyaiooiayk/pySpark-Notes/ReadMe.md

 - If you need more complex analytics like machine learning or fast stream processing: Go with Apache Spark.
 ***

+## Advantages
+- In-memory caching allows real-time computation and low latency.
+- It can be deployed using multiple ways: Spark’s cluster manager, Mesos, and Hadoop via Yarn.
+- User-friendly API is available for all popular languages that hide the complexity of running distributed systems.
+- It is 100x faster than Hadoop MapReduce in memory and 10x faster on disk.
+***

 ## Installation
 - Install [java](https://www.oracle.com/java/technologies/downloads/#java8)
 - Install pyspark from Anaconda: `conda install -c conda-forge pyspark` alternatively use pip: `pip install pyspark`